 For members enrolled in Neighborhood INTEGRITY for Duals, providers must bill directly to Neighborhood for reimbursement.
 For members enrolled in Neighborhood Dual CONNECT, providers must submit Medicare covered benefits to Neighborhood and any remaining copays/coinsurance amounts and Medicaid only benefits (if available) to EOHHS for reimbursement.

-All current MMP members will be automatically enrolled in Neighborhood INTEGRITY for Duals effective January 1, 2026.
+All current MMP members were automatically enrolled in Neighborhood INTEGRITY for Duals effective January 1, 2026.
 Members may opt out of this enrollment and choose a different plan with another carrier if they prefer.
-Eligible individuals (QMB-Only) may enroll during the Medicare Annual Enrollment Period (October 15 – December 7, 2025).
-Eligible individuals will be required to complete an application in order to enroll.
 Direct members to the INTEGRITY for Duals and Dual CONNECT enrollment pages, which provides plan details, eligibility information, and contact links for assistance.

 Yes.
 Annual training is required for all participating providers.
 For details on how to complete the training, please visit our Provider Training webpage.
 Yes, the D-SNP Model of Care training is integrated within the annual training.
 Yes.
 The training has been updated to apply across all lines of business.
 Completion of this training fulfills your contractual requirement through Fall 2026.
 Yes.
 If you completed and attested to the training prior to October 15, 2025, you are required to complete and attest again to meet the updated training requirements.
-Yes, a draft version of the updated Provider Manual has been posted to the website.
-This version outlines the new policies and procedures associated with the upcoming plans and will take effect on January 1, 2026.
-All contracted providers are expected to review the manual prior to this effective date to ensure compliance.
+Yes, the Provider Manual has been updated.
 Providers can email ProviderComms@nhpri.org to ask any further questions or request clarification regarding the new D-SNP products.